This is xnu-12377.1.9. See this file in:

 * The specified name is used for the capability.

-* If successful, consumes a ref for the object.
+* If successful, consumes a ref for the port.

 * Conditions: